 2. The inputs provided suggest some strategies for "how to get there".
 List the examples and ideas from other frameworks that you think provide this strategic framework.
 How do you think the RAO should adopt, reject or modify these strategies in the Arctic context:

-What role do you think the IAOAF should play in organizing this work?
+The IAOAF should be used to assess how specific observations (Essential Variables) accrue value and support Arctic Societal Benefit Areas.

-(e.g. from GOOS), the community organized into broad subject matter expert panels under specific topics: Physical oceanography, biogeochemical oceanography and used existing partner organizations to lead progress under these expert panels, all following the same expectations for identifying and describing Essential Variables
+(e.g. from GOOS), the community organized into broad subject matter expert panels under specific topics: Physical oceanography, biogeochemical oceanography and used existing partner organizations to lead progress under these expert panels, all following the same expectations for identifying and describing Essential Variables.
+We should explicitly state that experts include those with traditional technical training but also those with indigenous knowledge.

-What are the specific processes needed in order to bring existing observing networks into an overall framework.
-What would be requirements to existing networks?
-How could the framework benefit existing networks?
+We need to carefully consider how to enlist the support/help of existing SAON Networks; identify needs within AC working groups that do not already have EV frameworks; identify research priorities from IASC.

+Even developing a portion of the RAO will require funding.
+SAON should consider a strategy for adding support directly to the Secretariat to support RAO.

+RAO should include a vision for assessing and re-evaluating the outcomes on a periodic basis.